Wisdom/Wisdom-CloudFlare-App/README.md

 ## Usage

-Simply [signup for Wisdom](https://App.GetWisdom.io/auth/signup?ref=CloudFlare), [get an `Account ID`](https://Help.GetWisdom.io), then add your ID to the CloudFlare app configuration.
+Simply [signup for Wisdom](https://App.GetWisdom.io/auth/signup?ref=CloudFlare), then [get an `Account ID`](https://Help.GetWisdom.io), and finally add your Account ID to the CloudFlare app configuration.

 ## Support
-Please create an [issue](https://github.com/Wisdom/GitBook-Plugin-Wisdom/issues) for bugs and contributions.
+Please create an [issue](https://github.com/Wisdom/Wisdom-CloudFlare-App/issues) for bugs and contributions.